Learn transformative Speech-Language Pathology

 The Speech-Language Pathology graduate program offers:

-• The large Jefferson network of hospital and medical sites, early intervention settings, schools and community programs that serve clients with a variety of communication and swallowing disorders across the lifespan.
+• Access to the extensive Jefferson network of hospitals, medical centers, early intervention programs, schools, and community-based settings serving individuals with communication and swallowing disorders across the lifespan.

 Accreditation Information